sunsun1988/Office-365-SDK-for-Android/README.md

     <servicePassword>Enter your password here</servicePassword>
 ```

-All this configuration is made in the [parent pom](https://github.com/OfficeDev/Office-365-SDK-for-Android/blob/master/sdk/office365-mail-calendar-contact-sdk/pom.xml) so you don't need to dig into subprojects.
+All this configuration is made in the parent pom (see "/parent" folder).

 If service endpoint and authentication credentials are provided execute ```mvn clean install``` in the root folder of the SDK to build it.